Architecture, data flow, and API surface.

 "chain_valid": true

 }Reference spec only.
 URLs, field names, and types may change before v1.0.
-The reference implementation and SDK ship in Phase 2 (Q3–Q4 2026).
+A Python reference implementation of the underlying primitives is already in tests; public SDK distribution and the finalised HTTP/WS surface remain roadmap items.

 From reservation to resolution.